Is your foundation trong?

 While you can certainly evert the ankle first, I find for most people it is more effective to start with inverting the ankle when approaching standing postures.
-For clarity of the action I am showing it in a seated position – try it seated first so you are ver clear on how to invert.
-When in Warrior 2, press the outer edge of the front foot into the ground until your feel the muscle deep to the calf muscle activate.
+For clarity of the action, I am showing it in a seated position – try it seated first so you are very clear on how to invert.
+When in Warrior 2, press the outer edge of the front foot into the ground until your feel the muscle deep in the calf muscle activating.
 The ball mound and the big toe might lift when you do this – it is ok for now.

 Step 2: Evert the Ankle

-I recommend learning everting when seated – first pull the outer edges of the feet back, it can be helpful to press the big toe and toe mound forward.
+I recommend learning everting when seated – first, pull the outer edges of the feet back, it can be helpful to press the big toe and toe mound forward.
 When articulating this action properly you will feel the muscles along the outer shin engage.
-After you are aware of the action the next part can be challenging.
-In warrior 2 be sure to maintain the muscle activation of inversion and add exertion by pressing the big toe and toe mount down into the ground, while trying to roll the outer ankle in slightly.
-Be sure not to fall flat into the inner arch while doing so – if this happens it means you are no longer activating the muscles of inversion, go back to step 1 and try again.
+After you are aware of the action, the next part can be challenging.
+In warrior 2, be sure to maintain the muscle activation of inversion and add eversion by pressing the big toe and toe mound down into the ground, while trying to roll the outer ankle in slightly.
+Be sure not to fall flat into the inner arch while doing so – if this happens it means you are no longer activating the muscles of inversion, so go back to step 1 and try again.

 Step 3: contract The Arch

 While this step is optional, it can be really helpful especially for anyone that gets plantar fasciitis.
 The idea is to maintain steps 1 and 2 but then add an activation of the musculature along the bottom (plantar side) of the foot.
 The action is to try and drag the big ball mound of the foot toward the inner heel.
 Like inversion and eversion, this action can be quite foreign and may take a bit of time until you are able to feel the muscles contract.
 I really like to focus on this action in the change of seasons when I am switching between different shoes and my feet are trying to adapt to the differences.